How to Quickly Spot the Symptoms of a Failing EGR Valve

 Could it be something else?

 Some of the same engine performance problems which are indicative of an EGR valve failure can also indicate problems in other parts of the system.
-This can include the likes of faulty spark plugs, spark plug wires, fuel filters, fuel pump regulators or engine sensors.
+This can include faulty spark plugs, spark plug wires, fuel filters, fuel pump regulators or engine sensors.

 Some of the most common problems are detailed below: